Freiling87/CCU/CCU/Notes/Bugs.md

 ###			C	Upgrading traits doesnt' remove base trait
 Melee Maniac + in upgrade machine, kept both traits
 I guess do an OnAdded, frame-delayed, from T_CCU.
 This would be a good contribution to Roguelibs as well, if you can find out how.
-###			C	Ammo Traits offered on same level
-Ammo Auteur and Artiste
-###			C	Gate Language for Home Base
-Allow interact with all
-Chaos at Home Base is through Werewolf interaction, for example
+###			C	Upgrading trait doesn't remove downgrade
+Do this in T_CCU OnAdded
+I think I might have just been forgetting to do isUpgrade?
 ##			Bug Archive
-###		 H   Scene Setter Breakage
+###		 H   Scene Setter Breaks when hostiles visible
 https://discord.com/channels/187414758536773632/991046848536006678/1122856007706607656
-Spawning with visible hostiles is confirmed to interrupt it inconsistently Not able to replicate
+Not able to replicate
 ###		 H   Merchant Stock Price issues
 Two symptoms of the same issue.
 Abbysssal pointed out the solution, but this is not an important enough bug to delay release for.